ciena-blueplanet/webdriverio-server/REASON.md

   * This means the developer already has an account and cannot receive another testing token tied to their username
 5. reason = 5
   * This means the username provided does not exist on the backend db.
 The developer must sign up using their GitHub credentials
+6. reason = 6
+  * This means the user tried to access the denied page with a reason parameter.
 6. reason = 0
   * Something has gone wrong on the backend.
 View `/app/routes/contract.js' for an example of reason = 0